awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 **Note**
 If there's no warning box, you already confirmed that the email address for the registrant contact is valid\.

-1. If you encounter issues while resending the confirmation email, you can contact customer support for free\.
-For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.<a name="domain-click-email-link-transfer-procedure"></a>
+1. If you encounter issues while resending the confirmation email, you can contact AWS Support for free\.
+For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.<a name="domain-click-email-link-transfer-procedure"></a>

 **To resend the authorization email for a domain transfer**